w-h-a/logic_lang/README.md

 # README #

-The program implements a sort of stack-and-register programming language for logical operations in JavaScript.
+The program in mini-lang-3.js implements a sort of stack-and-register programming language for logical operations in JavaScript.
 The program is inspired by a stack machine problem that I had to solve for Launch School's JS foundations course.
 Some of the material below comes from Launch School.

 A stack is a list of values that grows and shrinks.
 A stack-and-register programming language is a language that uses a stack of values.
 Each operation in the language operates on a register, which can be considered the current value.
 The register is not part of the stack.
 The register's value is initialized to `0`.